NehaSingh2021/Documentation/index.md

 - In a directory three image files should be there with the given naming convention (Ref.
 3(a), 3(b) and 3(c)) and path of the directory should be passed in image_path.
 Example  image_path=/home/ubuntu/solaraidata/
 - panel_orientaion = PORTRAIT / LANDSCAPE (Ref.
 3(d))
 - no_of_columns = 10 (Ref.
 Fig 1.5)
 - no_of_rows = 4 (Ref.
-Fig 1.5)
+Fig 1.5)<br/>
 All the inputs are send to a function imported from tasks.py named “detection” which performs operations of rotation and slice on the orthomosaic where the rotation and slice functions are imported from rotate orthomosaic.py and slice orthomosaic.py respectively, then loads the appropriate weights of model on the type of image given, then writes the output in the output directory (where can one find the output directory) and returns “Task completed” on the completion of task to the detection function of views.py which then writes the status of the task and updates it in the celery (imported as app) with the respected task id.
 Celery is an asynchronous task queue which stores the tasks id and the status of task.
-Then detection function of views.py return a JSON response.
+Then detection function of views.py return a JSON response.<br/>
 The JSON response received after sending the POST request contains: <br/>
    i.
-An “id” will be provided which will be used for further API calls. ii. ”get_detection” shows the status of the POST call made.
-The response can be :
+An “id” will be provided which will be used for further API calls.<br/>
+   ii. ”get_detection” shows the status of the POST call made.
+The response can be : <br/>
-                      1. Success: Conveys that data has been received by get_detection API .
+                      1. Success: Conveys that data has been received by get_detection API .<br/>
-                      2. Pending: Conveys that the process is in progress.
+                      2. Pending: Conveys that the process is in progress.<br/>
-                      3. Failure: Conveys that the request got failed due to some error. iii. ”db_upload_status” response can be either True or False.
+                      3. Failure: Conveys that the request got failed due to some error.<br/>
+   iii. ”db_upload_status” response can be either True or False.<br/>
-                      1. True: The upload in database was successful.
+                      1. True: The upload in database was successful.<br/>
-                      2. False: The upload in database was not successful.
+                      2. False: The upload in database was not successful.<br/>

 #### Get Result
-This API gives the status of the image detection.
+This API gives the status of the image detection.<br/>
 After the main call is directed by the solarai app to api services app, the URL “v1/get_result“ calls the function views.get_result , which requests for parameters. where “id” received when image was sent through POST/api/v1/defect_detection is required as a parameter for this API call.
-The get result function requests celery for state of a task by passing task id as parameter to AsyncResult method and compares the state with the given three states: success, pending, failure and sends a JSON response respectively.
+The get result function requests celery for state of a task by passing task id as parameter to AsyncResult method and compares the state with the given three states: success, pending, failure and sends a JSON response respectively.<br/>
-The JSON response will be of 3 types:
+The JSON response will be of 3 types: <br/>
-                                1. Success: If state of task is successful it returns a JSON response of job status as “SUCCESS“ and the output location of outputs.
+                                1. Success: If state of task is successful it returns a JSON response of job status as <br/>
+                                                  “SUCCESS“ and the output location of outputs.
                                 2. Pending: When the state of task is unknown or in progress it sends a JSON response of job status as “PENDING”.